The nation's largest system of rehabilitation hospitals, Encompass Health is the trusted choice of medical professionals.

 Encompass Health is a national sponsor of Together to End Stroke

-At Vanderbilt Stallworth Rehabilitation Hospital, we are committed to helping you regain independence after a life-changing illness or injury.
-Serving Tennessee and the greater Nashville area, we are a leading provider of rehabilitation after stroke, brain injury, spinal cord injury and other complex neurological and orthopedic conditions.
+We know that choosing where to receive care after a life-changing illness or injury is an important decision for you and your loved ones.
+At Vanderbilt Stallworth Rehabilitation Hospital, we are committed to helping you get back to what matters most.
+Located in Nashville, we are a leading provider of inpatient rehabilitation for stroke, brain injury, hip fracture and other complex neurological and orthopedic conditions.

 Chief Executive Officer